trackmania-rl/tmrl/readme/tuto_library.md

 ## Server

+`tmrl` uses a multiple clients / single server architecture.
-`tmrl` is built on a client-server architecture, where the `Server` object is a simple central means of communication between an instance of the `Trainer` class and one to several instances of the `RolloutWorker` class.
+The `Server` object is the central means of communication between an instance of the `Trainer` class and one to several instances of the `RolloutWorker` class.

-It enables `tmrl` to run on, e.g., HPC clusters where the user does not have port-forwarding access, as long as they have a local machine with port-forwarding access on which the `Server` can run (this can be a machine running a `RolloutWorker` in parallel).
+This enables `tmrl` to run on, e.g., HPC clusters where the user does not have port-forwarding access, as long as they have a local machine with port-forwarding access on which the `Server` can run (this can be a machine running a `RolloutWorker` in parallel).

 Both the `Trainer` and the `RolloutWorkers` connect to the `Server`.
 The `RolloutWorkers` run the current policy to collect samples in the real world, and periodically send these samples to the `Server`, which forwards them to the `Trainer`.
 The `Trainer` uses these samples to update the current policy, and periodically sends updated policy weights to the `Server`, which forwards them to all connected `RolloutWorkers`.

-The `Server` is thus the central communication point between entities and should be instantiated first.
+Being the central communication point between entities, the `Server` should be instantiated first.
 In the context of this tutorial, we will instantiate all 3 entities on the same machine, and thus they will communicate via the `localhost` address, which is `"127.0.0.1"`
 _(NB: the `Server` does not know this, it listens to any incoming connection)_.